NITHINKR06/chc-secure-file-system/README.md

 A secure file management system that implements **blockchain-linked contextual encryption** for maximum security and controlled access.
 This system demonstrates advanced cryptographic techniques including Contextual Hash Chain (CHC) encryption, blockchain integration, and per-user access control.

+> Frontend update: The legacy Flask templates have been removed.
+The new frontend lives in `CHCAPP/` (Vite + React + TypeScript + Tailwind).
+The Flask app now serves APIs only.

 ## 🎯 What This Project Is For

 This project implements a **secure cloud storage system** that combines: